ldn-softdev/jtc/User Guide.md

   the corresponding namespace
   * `z`: erases namespace pointed by lexeme value; if lexeme is empty, erase entire namespace

-Thus a _namespace_ is a container within `jtc`, which allows storing JSON elements programmatically while walking JSON Stored in namespaces values could be reused later in the same or different walk-paths and interpolated in templates and arguments for a shell evaluation
+Thus a _namespace_ is a container within `jtc`, which allows storing JSON elements programmatically while walking JSON.
+Stored in namespaces values could be reused later in the same or different walk-paths and interpolated in templates and arguments for a shell evaluation.

 #### Search quantifiers
 Optionally a quantifier may follow the search lexeme (if a lexeme has a suffix, then the quantifier must come after the suffix).